w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 ## Vanity Generator

-The vanity generator is a tool on [Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts/vanity) that lets you generate addresses that contain a specific substring.
+The vanity generator is a tool on [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts/vanity) that lets you generate addresses that contain a specific substring.
 For the tutorial on how to create an account using Vanity Generator, visit
 [this article](how-to/create-vanity-address.md).